jamesarems/nxone/README.md

  NOTE : If you dont need shared storage skip to Step 3 .

-* Step 1  SetUp GlusterFS for OpenNebula
+* Step 1  SetUp GlusterFS for NXONE

   Before setting up gluster , we need to add both hosts name in /etc/hosts file and also run *hostnamectl set-hostname "your FQDN"* .